mizan55/mizan55/README.md

 ### <img src="./about.png" width="15" height="15" style="border-radius: 25px; color:white"> About Me:

-- I am An enthusiastic person with highly motivated & leadership skills having bachelors of M.A degree with professional IDB-BISEW diploma on Web Application Development with PHP and Frameworks (WDPF)
+- I am An enthusiastic person with highly motivated & leadership skills having  M.A degree with professional IDB-BISEW diploma on Web Application Development with PHP and Frameworks (WDPF)
 - Eager to learn new knowledge & methodologies.
 - Always willing to innovate the new things which can improve